ogiogiovictor/find_coach/README.md

 # Microverse_Hello_Project
-Find Coach
-A Coach Finder Project with Authentication
+Coach Finder

-# About Project
-The project is a platform where student can find coach and checkout their reviews built with a Vue, Vuex and solid authentication with firebase.
+The project is a platform where student can find coach and checkout their reviews.
+They can also send request to the coach and schedule appointment.
+Its built with a Vue, Vuex and solid authentication with firebase.

 # Built With
 - HTML